tytydraco/yessleep/out/My_neighbor_always_had_the_best_Halloween_decorations_One_of_them_seemed_a_little_too_real.md

 He climbed up on the roof and looked down at me.
 “Come on up!” he called.

 From up on top of the roof, you could see our entire neighborhood.
-It was amazing how many people needed to clean their own roofs.
+It was amazing how many people needed to clean their own roofs. from up here, the whole area seemed so peaceful and quiet.
+I didn’t want to think about the terror after dark.

 We walked over to Skinny John, and Mike knelt down beside him.
 “Yep.
 If I had a camera in him, I could totally see right into your place.”
 He twisted the piping that attached his head to his shoulders, so that his eyes were facing straight ahead, not turned in the direction of my window.
 “Tighten it up, and he’s all good.”